manalynx/100-days-of-code/log.md

 3- Started the next challenge “ Building a Registration Form” at freeCodeCamp.

-**Thoughts** This was not my favorite project to work on, but it was rich of knowledge. \ Some of what I learned : \
+**Thoughts** This was not my favorite project to work on, but it was rich of knowledge.Some of what I learned : \
 1- Color models.\
 2- Color stop.\
 3- Opacity and Alpha.\